 The platform is only half the equation.
 How you use it determines whether video interviews actually improve your hiring outcomes or just digitize a broken process.
 Here are the practices that matter most:

 Use structured scorecards, not gut reactions.
 After reviewing a one-way interview, rate each response against predefined criteria before moving to the next candidate.
 Structured interview frameworks reduce bias and make feedback shareable across your hiring team.
-BrightHire and VidCruiter both embed scorecards directly into the review interface.
+Both BrightHire and VidCruiter embed scorecards directly into the review interface.

 Frequently Asked Questions